-Under current legislation, the Fund is not subject to income tax provided that taxable income (including assessable capital gains) is fully distributed to unitholders.
+Under current legislation, the Fund is not subject to income tax provided that taxable income (including assessable capital gains) is attributed to unitholders under the AMIT regime.

 The unit price of the Fund is based upon the net fair value of underlying assets and thus may include a share of unrealised capital gains.